A new treatment for COVID-19, developed by Danish researchers, has just passed a test in animals.

 Derived from wound care

-It is the Norwegian company SoftOx Solutions that has the patent for the treatment technology, and those who now want to go ahead and test the treatment in humans.
-But in fact it started in the laboratory of Thomas Bjarnsholt.
+The Norwegian company SoftOx Solutions has the patent for the treatment technology, and wants to go ahead and test the treatment in humans.
+But in fact, the technology started in the laboratory of Thomas Bjarnsholt.

 After the initial attempts to treat wounds, the collaboration with SoftOx Solutions arose, which had a stable acid solution.
 The combination of Thomas Bjarnsholt and colleagues ‘patents and SoftOx’ patents has since been further developed as possible treatments for wound infection.